 The second I ended up going into labor at 35 weeks with no bags ready at all.
 I walked into the hospital with nothing except what I was wearing and my cell phone.

 Having been through both scenarios, I feel that I have some wisdom to pass along on what you actually need to bring.

-This won’t be a minimalist list, but it will have things I truly think made my time better while staying at the hospital and the things that were just annoying and took up space.
+This won’t be a minimalist list.
+But it will have things I truly think made my time better while staying at the hospital and of course the things that were just annoying and took up space.

 The best things to pack in your hospital bag:

 This was my absolute favorite thing to have at the hospital.
 It was easy to do skin to skin in and still have part of myself covered up (but let’s be honest you kinda have no modesty left after pushing out a baby in front of 10 random people).

 After you have your baby pants won’t be an option for at least the first day or so.
 Get a comfortable cute nursing gown so you don’t have to wear the hospital’s gowns.

 I can say without a doubt that my nursing bra’s and tank tops were a great help to me, especially as a first time nursing mom!